TMTownes/myFlix-client/README.md

 ### 2. Node.js and Node package managers

-Parcel utilites for transpiling, bundling, and minifying code for production.
+Parcel with Sass utilites for transpiling, bundling, and minifying code for production.

+## Dependencies
+  -bootstrap 5 used to uniform css
+  -react for a more responsive functions and layout -proptypes to ensure single source of truth
+  -*redux recommended to manage states when ready to scale

 ### 3. Git and GitHub